EssenceofLuna/ComputerCraftThings/README.md

 # Contributing/troubleshooting

 This repo is still very early in development.
 If you would like to contribute, feel free.
 If you find an issue or recommendation, feel free to post an issue, but please check to see if it's been posted yet.
 And if you want to contribute directly, feel free to make a pull request.

+When creating an issue post, please follow [this template](https://github.com/Alstro20/ComputerCraftThings/wiki/Issues-Template) when making a post.

 # FAQ